This is what's about to happen:

 Ingredients:

-2 1/2 cup all purpose flour (you can use regular or whole wheat, I actually prefer regular white flour for this recipe)
+2 1/2 cup all purpose flour (you can use regular or whole wheat, I actually prefer regular white flour for this recipe)2/3 cup cocoa powder

 2 cup granulated sugar